David Yale: Career

-Yale became vice-master of Chrit's College at Cambridge from 1973 to 1977, Praelector from 1980 to 1982, and served on Cambridge University Council and the Senate.
+Yale became vice-master of Christ's College at Cambridge from 1973 to 1977, Praelector from 1980 to 1982, and served on Cambridge University Council and the Senate.
 He became Editor of the Cambridge Law Journal in 1974, replacing Jack Hamson, and chairman of the Faculty of Law in 1976.
 The job of editor was first proposed to Stanley Alexander de Smith.
 As a chairman on the committee, he worked with Patrick Devlin, Lord Devlin, on the university statutes, and was an expert on Admiralty Court laws.

 He was involved in a case concerning the discovery by divers of the shipwrecks from the Spanish Armada of 1588, and had to advise the Foreign Office about the contents of the Spanish galleon on the coast of Ireland.
 The issue concerned whether or not the gold and silver recovered from the wreck was disposable by law, or if it was still property of the Spanish government, or the property of a deceased Spanish Admiral.

 He was elected to the Council of the Selden Society in 1962, and later, literary director and president of this institution (the latter from 1994 to 1997), and worked with Stroud Francis Charles Milsom and Sir John Baker.
 For the centenary celebrations of the Selden Society in 1987, he and other members had a dinner with Prince Philip, Duke of Edinburgh who was present as a patron for the society.

 In 1999 the Selden Society instituted the David Yale Prize in his honour, awarded biennially to a young scholar (under the age of 35) for a distinguished contribution to the laws and legal institutions of England and Wales.

 Yale was elected a Fellow of the British Academy in 1980 and was appointed an honorary Queen's Counsel by Elizabeth II for England and Wales in 2000, next to Nelson Mandela, who was also receiving his Queen's Counsel, and two others.
 The Queen had to confer a special permission to the House of Lords for Mandela to receive his honorary Queen's Counsel as he wasn't a senior barrister in Britain.

 In 2009, Yale became Master of the Bench of the Inner Temple in Temple, London, named after the Knight Templars.
 Past members have included Mahatma Gandhi, John Maynard Keynes and Sir Francis Drake.
 In the early 2000s, he was involved in an arbitration case about the Lordship of Bromfield and Yale, regarding the rights of the family of Gerald Grosvenor, 6th Duke of Westminster and the Grosvenor Estate.

 During the 17th century, King Charles I of the House of Stuart had given the rights to all mine and minerals within the old Lordship, and there was a contention between the Crown Estate and the family.
 He worked on the side of the Grosvenors and the whole thing was settled through a settlement sum made by the Crown to the family.

 He retired at Porthmadog in Snowdonia and died on 26 June 2021, at the age of 93.